 In February 2021, euro coins in circulation grew by only 1.6% year on year (see Graph 3), a far slower growth rate than banknotes (12%).
 Although both banknotes and coins are used for transactions, coins are rarely used to store value.

 Graph 3.
 Euro Coin Flows, 2015-2020 and 2020-2021

 Nearly half (49%) of the respondents to the ECB-commissioned IMPACT survey (2020) reported employing cash “the same as before” the Covid-19 pandemic, and 10% said they used cash more often.
 Only 39% said they were using cash less often (see Graph 4).

 Graph 4.
 Cash Usage in Europe as per the IMPACT Survey, July 2020

 A plurality of 45% of respondents paying in cash less frequently said they found electronic payments more convenient.
 About 38% of respondents mentioned they were afraid of using cash as a potential transmission vector of Covid-19.
 33% of those surveyed thought they would be at risk of getting the SARS-CoV-2 virus via hand contact or proximity to the Initially, the person who is responsible for the safe, its opening and closing, and the contents that are safeguarded inside it.
-Nowadays, at a central bank, the person who is responsible for matters ...
+Nowadays, at a central bank, the person who is responsible for matters related to the treasury and cash.
+Their signature would usually appear alongside others on the banknotes issued by the bank.
 More (see Graph 5).
 A share of 35% cited government recommendations to avoid cash.

 Graph 5.
 Reasons for Using Cash Less Often, July 2020